latsonj/rock-paper-scissors/README.md

 Rock, paper, scissors familiarized me with **writing functions**, **pseudo-code** and **debugging**.

 Making the console version helped me to learn basic **loops** and **conditionals** while utilizing **Math functions** plus **conditional & numerical** operators.
 It also introduced me to **prompts** and a variety of **string methods**.
 Making the UI focused more on **event listeners** and **manipulating the DOM**.
 I struggled with the **bubbling** behavior of events; I had included images inside all my buttons and was confused as to why the events weren't firing properly.
 Fortunately, I found a solution by looking at the warnings and running through my code and fixed the event target code.
-I found both parts very helpful and was able to build a solid understanding of the basics of JavaScript.
+I found both parts very helpful, had to **refactor** some code and was able to build a solid understanding of the basics of JavaScript.

 Overall, this was a very fun project to make and the CSS aspect was very satisfying to work through.